-Results in 2016 demonstrate that the school had considerable success in achieving these goals.
+Results in 2017 (provisional data) demonstrate that the school had considerable success in achieving these goals:

 - The highest percentage ever of students achieved passes in GCSE or other equivalent qualifications at grade C and above, grade B and above, and grade A*/A.

-- Attainment at grade C and above was close to or better than the national average in: Mathematics, Science, Languages and Humanities.
+- Attainment at grade 4 and above was close to or better than the national average in: English, Mathematics, Science, Languages and Humanities.

 - 95% of students gained 5 or more GCSE passes at A*-G.